JBVK/nackademin/PIA23/Lektion2/useFilePermissions.md

 In this lab we will create a folder with a file in /tmp and you will give a different user permissions to manage the file.
 This lab will not have the commands you will need to run.
 To see all the commands look at lab useFilePermissionsWithCommands.md under Lektion2.

-Question, why are we using the /tmp folder for this lab.
-Is there something with the permissions of that folder that makes it suited for this lab?

 This lab should be done on your EC2 and depends on you having a secondary user on that EC2 aswell.

 ## Create folder
 **As user ec2-user**

-In /tmp create a folder named salesreports.
+In / create a folder named salesreports.

+## Set ec2-user as owner

+Set user ec2-user as the owner and groupowner of the new folder /salesreports

 ## Create salesreport
 **As user ec2-user**

-In /tmp/salesreport create file salesreport_2312
+In /salesreport create file salesreport_2312

 ## Add report to salesreport_2312
 **As user ec2-user**